|Nutrition Facts (per serving)|

 For some slight variations, feel free to add a sprinkle of cinnamon to the hummus as well.
 This will impart a rich flavor that goes well with the chocolate.
 If you are serving it for a fancier occasion (or just want the hummus to appear fancy), dust some powdered sugar on the top of the serving bowl or add some mini chocolate chips to the top of the hummus just prior to serving.

-- One 15 oz. can garbanzo beans (chickpeas), rinsed and drained
+- 1 (15-ounce) can garbanzo beans (chickpeas, rinsed and drained)

 - 1/4 cup unsweetened cocoa powder

-- 3 Tbsp pure maple syrup
+- 3 tablespoons pure maple syrup

-- 2 Tbsp honey
+- 2 tablespoons honey

-- 3 Tbsp water (or as needed)
+- 3 tablespoons water (or as needed)

-- 1/4 tsp vanilla extract
+- 1/4 teaspoon vanilla extract

-- 3/4 tsp salt
+- 3/4 teaspoon salt

-- In a blender or food processor, combine the rinsed and drained garbanzo beans, unsweetened cocoa, pure maple syrup, honey, water, vanilla extract, and salt.
+In a blender or food processor, combine the rinsed and drained garbanzo beans, unsweetened cocoa, pure maple syrup, honey, water, vanilla extract, and salt.

-Slowly add small amounts of extra water if needed to reach your desired consistency.
+Slowly add small amounts of extra water, if needed, to reach your desired consistency.

-Serve as a dip with fresh sliced fruit, pita chips dusted with cinnamon and sugar, graham crackers or pretzel sticks.
+Serve as a dip with fresh sliced fruit, pita chips dusted with cinnamon and sugar, graham crackers, or pretzel sticks.